4.2 Disposition and Transfers

 Disposition is the process by which property owned by or otherwise accountable to Stanford is permanently removed from active University records.
 When assets become excess to the needs of the University, or the sponsored project under which they were acquired, they must be declared excess and the disposition process initiated.
 Timeliness in beginning the disposition process is a key to maximizing return on investment while minimizing unnecessary costs associated with the retention and management of the asset.
 It also mitigates the risk of potential misuse, unauthorized disposition, or theft.

 1. Key Policy Statements

-- Department personnel are responsible to inform the DPA when items are no longer needed or require disposal.
+- Department personnel are responsible to inform the Department Property Administrator (DPA) when items are no longer needed or require disposal.
 The DPA is then responsible to generate an excess request in a timely manner, and ensure items are protected and secured while disposition is pending.